Seppli11/ZHAW-Summary/summaries/24FS/CCP2/12_Monitoring.md

 ## Kinds of Metrics

-**Counter** is a number that counts some event (e.g. requests per minutes, page hits, ...).
+**Counter** is a number that counts some events (e.g. requests per minutes, page hits, ...).
 This is stored over time, allowing to see the change over time.

 A **Gauge** is the latest value in a specific range (like a speed-meter in a car).
-Examples include memory concumption, threads, ...
+Examples include memory consumption, threads, ...

 A **Timer** shows metrics over a period of time (e.g. mean, max, min, sum, number of samples, ...)